-In 2105, the Department had 95% of its liabilities dedicated to retirement and employment benefits.
+In FY 2019, the Department had 94% of its liabilities dedicated to retirement and employment benefits.
 It had $607.6 billion in Treasury securities and $1.19 trillion in other investments.
-That's not enough to cover the $2.3 trillion in future retirement and medical benefits for veterans.
-Retirement benefits cost $66.8 billion each year.
+That's not enough to cover the $2.76 trillion in future retirement and medical benefits for veterans.
+Retirement benefits cost $206 billion in 2019.

-Upon adding all of these together, total spending to keep America secure totals about $989 billion.
+Upon adding all of these together, total spending to keep America secure totals about $1.13 trillion.
 That's more than any other expense except Social Security.
-The U.S. military budget is the second largest component of the federal budget.
+The U.S. military budget is one of the two most expensive components of the federal budget.

 How It Affects You